continuent/continuent-tools-core/MANAGE_CONFIGURATION.md

 *AWS EC2 Autodetect Entries*

 These entries tell `tungsten_directory` to connect with the AWS API and find instances that have been tagged with the `tungsten-ServerType`.
+If you are using IAM Roles instead of explicit key and secret, remove the access\_key\_id and secret\_access\_key lines from directory.ini.

     [autodetect.aws.ec2]
     access_key_id=XXXXXXX